reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ```

 Spring Cloud AWS retrieves all the cache clusters from our stack and builds `CacheManager` with
-the names of the resources as cache names instead of cluster names.
-With this, we need to
+the names of the resources as cache names instead of the actual cluster names.
+The correct terminology here is the **Logical Name** which is the
-update our cache names in our application to resource names instead of cluster names:
+name of the resource in the Cloudformation script and **Physical Name** which is the name of the cache cluster.

+We need to specify the **Logical Name** of the cache cluster as cache names in our configuration:

 ```java
 @CacheConfig(cacheNames = "ProductCache")